 4 Tactics That Boost Local Marketing For Gyms

 1. Competitions and Merchandise

 I recently met with Halima Hollenberg, co-owner of FemmeGym, a female-only gym in Amsterdam.
-They always had a clear vision of what their gym should be like, and that was to keep the customer at the center, focusing on the client experience.
+They’ve always had a clear vision of what their gym should be, and that was to keep the customer at the center by focusing on the client experience.

 FemmeGym has a lot of variation in what they post online, but their message is always clear and consistent.
 One of their popular hits is the recurring competition held every three to four months, and the steps are simple.